Undergraduate Research Engagement Program (UREP)

 Several Political Science and Legal Studies classes offer hands-on research training.
 Hone your skills developing surveys, collecting and analyzing data, or coding and conducting interviews under the guidance of one of our expert instructors.
-Search for classes labeled "research" in our course catalog.

 Independent studies allow students to pursue research on topics of interest to them.
 Responsibility for arranging independent studies lies with the student, who should (a) identify a subject to pursue either through directed readings or research and (b) locate a member of the department faculty agreeable to supervise that work.
 Once you have a topic and faculty member arranged, you will enroll in POLSCI 296, 396, 496.
 Students can receive up to 6 credits per semester for an independent study, although the average is 3.
 Credit earned through independent study may be used to satisfy one elective requirement in the department, provided that at least three credits are earned and a grade is given.
 No independent study course, however, may be used to satisfy an introductory or distribution requirement.

 Speak to an advisor to learn more about independent studies and how they may fit with your course plan/schedule.